Serbia, Hungary and Croatia 10 day tour

 - 2 nights Bed and Breakfast in a 4 star central Hotel in Budapest

-- 7 nights’ Bed and Breakfast in a 4 star Hotel in Novi Sad, Serbia.
+- 7 nights’ Bed and Breakfast in a 4 star central Hotel in Novi Sad, Serbia.

 - Traditional Serbian buffet dinner with entertainment.